6c737133/tinyAppProject/README.md

 # tinyAppProject

-This will be my foray into creating a full-fledged web application.
+This will be my foray into creating full-fledged web applications.

 The intent of this project will be to create an application which can parse a lengthy URL into a much shorter URL.
 This is of interest to Twitter users, as a shorter URL means they can include a greater amount of relevant text in their tweets.